jjvanzon/JJs-Reference-Architecture/apis.md

 `< TODO: Example C# code with bridge entities. >`

 It might be is advised that the bridge table not to rely on a composite key of the two ID's of the related entities.
-A single surrogate ID field might work better.
+A single surrogate ID field might do better.

 `< TODO: Example table definition of bridge entity with surrogate key. >`

-This is because it gives 1 handle to the combination of 2 thing, gives ORM less difficulty managing things under the hood, prevents passing around composite keys all the time, no-good hashing keys, uglier URL's, etc.
+This is because it gives 1 handle to the combination of 2 thing, gives ORM less difficulty managing things under the hood, prevents passing around composite keys all the time, no-good hashing keys, URL's that look more difficult, etc.

 ### Binary Fields

-`< Do not map binary and other serialized data fields using NHibernate, because it can harm performance pretty badly.
-Using separate SQL statements for retrieving blobs might be an alternative.`
+You might not want to map binary and other serialized data fields using `NHibernate`, because it can harm performance pretty badly.

+Retrieving some loose fields of an entity would also retrieve a blob in that case.
+As wel as saving a whole blob, when changing just a few fields.
+That data transmission can be quite a bottle-neck sometimes.

+Using separate `SQL` statements for retrieving blobs might be a better alternative.

 ### Inheritance